kartik-v/bootstrap-fileinput/README.md

 ![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)

-> NOTE: The latest version of the plugin v3.0.0 has been released.
+> NOTE: The latest version of the plugin v4.0.0 has been released.
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.

 ## Features

+### File Input Features

 1. The plugin will convert a simple HTML file input to an advanced file picker control.
 Will help fallback to a normal HTML file input for browsers not supporting JQuery or Javascript.
 2. The file input consists of the following three sections with options and templates to control the display: